yype/yype.site/_posts/2020-04-20-Hypercard-Over-Windows.md

 ## Intro

-Recently in PlaidCTF2020 there was a challenge called *The Watness 2*, which is a game that requires *HyperCard* to run.
+Recently in PlaidCTF2020 there was a RE challenge called *The Watness 2*, which is a game that requires the application *HyperCard* to run.
 Since I did not have a Macbook computer, I'd been struggling figuring out ways to run this game over my Windows 10 laptop.
 Here is how I finally managed to do that.

 ## Steps